saulpierotti/markdown_notebook/BDP.md

 * Each job on the Grid is identified by an URL containing the address of the server who accepted it and a random string

 # HPC
+* Some glossary
+	* GFLOPs: billions of floating point operations per second
+	* TDP: thermal design power, it is the maximum amount of heat that the cooling system must be able to dissipate in typical operations
+* The max GFLOP of a system can be calculated from the number of sockets, cores per socket, clock frequency and FLOPs per cycle
-* The first machines for HPC were Vector machines
+* The first machines for HPC were vector machines
+	* They are contrapposed to the currently used scalar machine for the fact that they could operate directly on vectors with their instruction set
 	* They were using single powerfull processors (small for now!)
+* CRAY-1 (1976) was one of the first vector machines
+	* It was able of 80 MFLOPs in scalar operations and 160/250 MFLOPs in vecotr operations
+	* It was consuming 115 kW for operation + 330 kW for refrigeration!
+* CRAY-XMP (1982 and 1984) had first 2 and then 4 processors and was capable of 2*200 MFLOPs (800 MFLOPs with 4 processors)
+* CRAY-2 (1985) had 4 processor and was able of 1.9 GFLOPs
-* Subsequently they shifted to massively parallel processors (MPP)
+* Subsequently in the 80s there was a shift for vector machines to massively parallel processors (MPP)
-	* It uses many standard processors connected in the same machine
+	* They used many standard processors connected in the same machine
 * In MPP processors need to communicate, since they are operating together on a single job
 	* There are low-latency connections between them and specialized netwroks
 * In time many dedicated MPP supercomputers were produced
+* In 1985 Thinking Machines produced the CM-1, and then the CM-200 and CM-5
+	* CM-200 had 65536 1-bit CPUs and was capable of 40 GFLOPs
+* Intel Paragon was lauched in 1993 and had 4000 Intel i860 RISC microprocessors
+	* It was capable of 184 GFLOPs
+* ASCI Red MPP (1997) was capable of 1.4 TFLOPs and it was the first supercomputer above 1 TFLOP
+* IBM BlueGene was designed as multiple SoCs (system on a chip) and was able of 20 PFLOPs
+	* It was focused on low power consumption
+* A cluster is a paralle computer system made of an integrated collection of independent nodes (each of them capable of autonomous operation) and derived from products developped for other stand-alone purposes
-* It is also possible to use a cluster of commercial-grade servers for HPC
+* It is possible to use a cluster of commercial-grade servers for HPC
 	* In this case I need a really low-latency network to make them cooperate effectively
 * Most HPC systems are built for the industry, not for research
+* Main applications of HPCs are astronomy, molecular dynamics, earth simulations, fluid dynamics, brain simulations, general relativity calculations
 * The speedup of an application when it runs in parallel on P processors is the ratio among the running time on a sequential system and that on the parallel system
 	* If the speedup is equal to the number of processors it means that there is no overhead for the parallism: perfect linear speedup
 * The efficiency of a parallel system is the ratio among the speedup and the number of processors